grdashark/Whatsapp-Web-Clipboard-Spammer/README.md

 Make sure to extract the .zip file before running as it might not work!

-HOW DO YOU USE THE TOOL FOR WHATSAPP!??
+## HOW DO YOU USE THE TOOL!??

 Firstly, go to your web WhatsApp on your preferred browser (web.whatsapp.com), log in, and run the Python file.
-Copy the image that you want to spam with different hues to copy and paste.
+Copy the image that you want to spam with different hues.
 When you have done this, highlight your mouse onto the mic button/send button, and then press "ctrl-alt-shift-x" to start the tool.
-It will automatically send when it reaches 100 images!
+It will automatically send 100 images at a time.

 # IMPORTANT

 ## **MAKE SURE TO REMEMBER TO STOP THE TOOL HOLD DOWN THE KEY "D" OR YOU WILL BE STUCK WITH AN IMAGE SPAMMER!**
-ENJOY THE TOOL!
+YOU ALSO NEED TO MAKE SURE THAT YOU COPY THE IMAGE BEFORE YOU START THE SCRIPT!

 ## INSTALL
 1. Unzip the folder